 The UK banking sector is the largest in Europe and represents the continent’s deepest capital pool.
 More than 150 financial services firms from the EU are based in the UK.
-The financial and related professional services industry contributed approximately 10 percent of UK Economic Output in 2019, employed approximately 2.3 million people, and contributed the most to UK tax receipts of any sector.
+The financial and related professional services industry contributed approximately 10 percent of UK economic output in 2020, employed approximately 2.3 million people, and contributed the most to UK tax receipts of any sector.
 The long-term impact of Brexit on the financial services industry is uncertain at this time.
-Some firms have already moved limited numbers of jobs outside the UK in order to service EU-based clients, but anticipate the UK will remain a top financial hub.
+Some firms have already moved limited numbers of jobs outside the UK in order to service EU-based clients, but the UK is anticipated to remain a top financial hub.

-The Bank of England (BoE) serves as the central bank of the UK.
-According to BoE guidelines, foreign banking institutions are legally permitted to establish operations in the UK as subsidiaries or branches.
-Responsibilities for the prudential supervision of a non-European Economic Area (EEA) branch are split between the parent’s home state supervisors and the PRA.
-However, the Prudential Regulation Authority (PRA) expects the whole firm to meet the PRA’s threshold conditions.
-The PRA expects new non-EEA branches to focus on wholesale and corporate banking and to do so at a level that is not critical to the UK economy.
-The FCA is the conduct regulator for all banks operating in the United Kingdom.
-For non-EEA branches the FCA’s Threshold Conditions and conduct of business rules apply, including areas such as anti-money laundering.
-Eligible deposits placed in non-EEA branches may be covered by the UK deposit guarantee program and therefore non-EEA branches may be subject to regulations concerning UK depositor protection.
+The Bank of England serves as the central bank of the UK.
+According to its guidelines, foreign banking institutions are legally permitted to establish operations in the UK as subsidiaries or branches.
+Responsibilities for the prudential supervision of a foreign branch are split between the parent’s home state supervisors and the Prudential Regulation Authority (PRA).
+The PRA, however, expects the whole firm to meet the PRA’s threshold conditions.
+The PRA expects new foreign branches to focus on wholesale and corporate banking and to do so at a level that is not critical to the UK economy.
+The Financial Conduct Authority (FCA) is the conduct regulator for all banks operating in the United Kingdom.
+For foreign branches the FCA’s Threshold Conditions and conduct of business rules apply, including areas such as anti-money laundering.
+Eligible deposits placed in foreign branches may be covered by the UK deposit guarantee program and therefore foreign branches may be subject to regulations concerning UK depositor protection.

-There are no legal restrictions that prohibit non-UK residents from opening a business bank account; setting up a business bank account as a non-resident is in principle straightforward.
-However, in practice most banks will not accept applications from overseas due to fraud concerns and the additional administration costs.
+There are no legal restrictions that prohibit foreign residents from opening a business bank account; setting up a business bank account as a non-resident is in principle straightforward.
+In practice, however, most banks will not accept applications from overseas due to fraud concerns and the additional administration costs.
 To open a personal bank account, an individual must at minimum present an internationally recognized proof of identification and prove residency in the UK.
-This is a problem for incoming FDI and American expatriates.
+This can present a problem for incoming FDI and American expatriates.
 Unless the business or the individual can prove UK residency, they will have limited banking options.

 Foreign Exchange and Remittances